Children and Youth Services

 (ii) aid communication between the young suspect and the investigation officer,

 Click here to find out more about the roles of an AA, and the volunteering criteria and commitment required.

 Children’s Society promotes positive development in children and youth, and reduce and prevent our youth from engaging in risky behaviours at our four youth drop-in centres namely JYC @ Children's Society, RoundBox @ Children's Society, The Fort @ Children's Society and VOX @ Children's Society.

 Choo Choo Train

-Choo Choo Train is a structured community outreach programme aimed at instilling in five and six-year-old children six positive moral values: kindness, diligence, honesty, thankfulness, respectfulness and filial piety.
+Choo Choo Train is a programme which aims to instil in five and six-year-old children four positive moral values: honesty, respect, responsibility and compassion to build social graciousness.

-Besides organising fun-filled activities, the social workers also conduct life skills workshops and training courses, as well as provide counselling support for students in need.
-Each CABIN is run by a group of student CABIN Club members under the guidance of teachers and social workers from Children’s Society.
-CABIN Club is a co-curricular activity in schools.
+Besides organising fun-filled activities, the youth workers also conduct life skills workshops and training courses, as well as provide emotional support for students in need.